Edible Baja Arizona – Print

 This entails expert use of InDesign in particular, with a lot of additional work with Photoshop and Illustrator.
 It also entails a thorough understanding offset printing – getting great-looking photography when printing on uncoated paper, working with the printer, and ensuring quality across all 4,000,000 pages printed in each 26,000-copy issue.

-Edible Baja Arizona‘s magazine covers have won 2 awards (Second and Third Places in Statewide Tabloid/Magazine Cover Design) from the Arizona Press Club.
+Edible Baja Arizona‘s magazine covers have won several awards from the Arizona Press Club.

 Award-winning cover: Ingraining Heritage Wheat.
 We got several loaves from Barrio Bread, and I knew I wanted a black background with the bread coming up into sharp focus.
 Photographer Steven Meckler did a great job with this.